A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Conclusions

 \section{Conclusions}

-In this work, we presented a quantum implementation of a DFT-based algorithm that enables numerical differentiation of a generic function.
+We presented a quantum implementation of a DFT-based algorithm that enables either numerical differentiation or integration of a generic function.
 Starting from a uniform sampling of the function, the algorithm returns derivative estimates at discrete points selected within the domain of interest.
-For an input consisting of N function samples, the quantum derivative algorithm was found to have a complexity of $\mathcal{O}\big(\log_2N\big)$ and an error of $\mathcal{O}\big(N^{\text{-}2}\big)$.
+For an input consisting of $N$ function samples, the quantum derivative algorithm was found to have a complexity of $\mathcal{O}\big(\log N\big)$ and an error of $\max\big[ \mathcal{O} \big( N^{-2} \big), \quad \mathcal{O} \big( M^{-1/2} \big) \big]$.
+Higher dimensional extensions of this technique were also presented.
+Interestingly, they are able to simultaneously evaluate all partial derivatives of a given function without affecting gate complexity.
 Expanding on the spectral technique presented for function differentiation, a quantum algorithm for partially bound trapezoidal integration was also developed.
-The integration method was found to have a minimal complexity of $\mathcal{O}\big(\log_2N\big)$, and an error of $\mathcal{O}\big(N^{\text{-}1}\big)$.
-Additionally, this paper presented a technique to perform inner-product-like element-wise multiplication between a vector of arbitrary values and vector containing trigonometric function samples.
-The technique may be extended to element-wise multiplication with other compositions of trigonometric or complex exponential functions in future work.
-To build upon the quantum numerical calculus algorithms presented herein, additional work is required to preserve the sign information of differentiation and integration results, which is lost as a result of the measuring process.
-Finally, future work may consider adapting these algorithms to include frequency-based signal filtering by detecting high-frequency noise prior to the inverse QFT portion of the algorithm and discarding noise results during post-processing.
+The integration method was found to have a minimal complexity of $\mathcal{O}\big(\log N\big)$, and an error of $\max\big[ \mathcal{O} \big( N^{-1} \big), \quad \mathcal{O} \big( M^{-1/2} \big) \big]$.

+Up to normalization and scaling by known constants, the QFTD and QFTI algorithms both successfully encode the derivatives and integrals in the quantum state vectors.
+Because sign information is lost during the measuring process, we further substantiated the efficacy of the QFTD and QFTI algorithms by presenting a post-processing technique that enables the explicit recovery of sign information.
+We note that this post-processing procedure is only necessary when the user requires explicit access to the sign.
+Indeed, even without applying this technique, the signed results are still properly encoded in the quantum state vector.
+This encoding is one of the primary results of this work and lays the foundation for the QFTD and QFTI algorithms to serve as core subroutines in applied quantum computing operations such as image processing, data analysis, and machine learning.